RayPereiraP/RayPereiraP/README.md

-# Em manutenção!!!
 ### Hello, how are you doing?
 Welcome to my profile.
 Nice to meet you, I'm Rayane!
 ### Olá, tudo bem?
-Seja bem vindx ao meu perfil.
+Seja bem vindo ao meu perfil.
 Prazer em te conhecer, eu sou a Rayane!

 - 🌠 Ray, Ary or Ane
 - 🌸 Pronouns she/her